dmitri-tikhomirov/fallout-2-adjustments/readme.md

 # Fallout 2 Adjustments

-The mod is available to anyone, but it is not meant as a public release and might not adhere to all standards of one.
-It's something I wrote and used for myself in my own playthroughs.

 This is a collection of minimalistic mods that aim to keep the game largely vanilla and either:

 1. Fix certain game imbalances.